Amsterdam Delphi Summit 2025 (A call to arms for bringing in “fresh blood”)

 Evolution Since 2024

-Comparing to the 2024 edition, which kicked off with a keynote by Jim McKeeth and Ian Barker and featured Serge Pilko on REST-API integration, this year scaled up both attendance (250+ developers) and session breadth, adding new voices like Primož Gabrijelčič (OmniThreadLibrary) and Stefan Glienke (Spring4D profiling).
+Comparing to the 2024 edition, this year scaled up both attendance (250+ developers) and session breadth, adding new voices like Primož Gabrijelčič (Art of Debugging & High Performance Applications) and Stefan Glienke (Spring4D profiling).

 Key Takeaway: Rallying Young Blood